 Don't forget to tap the resources you already have at your disposal.
 These can be instrumental in building a stronger foundation for your business.
 One way to do so is to perform surveys to gather employee feedback.
 You can ask them about obstacles they face and what can be done to solve these problems.

 Motivated employees are an asset to any company.
 Profits rise by 21% when your staff members are engaged, according to GoRemotely.

-Operating audits aim to help organizations set policies and standards based on careful observation.
-Taking this approach also helps managers motivate their employees to do better and work hard for success.
+Operating audits help companies build an effective organizational structure by setting policies and standards based on careful observation.
+Taking this approach also helps managers motivate their employees to work harder and smarter.

-Each team member will also understand your expectations and learn what counts as good work.
-A good operational audit example is creating objective goals and using them to motivate your employees and maximize productivity.
+It enables each team member to understand your expectations and learn what counts as good work.
+You can create objectives and use them to motivate your employees and maximize productivity.